Bilingual and ESOL Department

 Evelyn Robles-Rivas, Ph.D. | Supervisor of Language and Community Partnerships

-The Office of Bilingual Education Programs is charged with the identification and assessment of language dominance and proficiency of all new students entering the Meriden Public Schools whose first language is not English.
-This office handles the placement, progress and exit procedures for all English Language Learners in the Meriden Public Schools.
+The Bilingual and ESOL Department is responsible for the identification and assessment of language dominance and proficiency of all new students entering the Meriden Public Schools whose first language is not English.
+We handle the placement, progress and exit procedures for all English Language Learners in the Meriden Public Schools.
+It is our goal to provide high-quality, research-based programming and services for all our Multilingual Learners.

 The Bilingual Education Program (Spanish) is a mandated program from the Connecticut State Department of Education.
-The Bilingual Education Program in Meriden continues to be transitional in nature.
-As the year progresses the content area instruction flows from native language into English.
-The curricula is the same as for the mainstream students, at their appropriate grade level.
-In addition, the students’ individual cultures are highlighted and celebrated within the instructional program.
+As the year progresses, the content area instruction flows from the native language into English.
+We provide students with native language instruction aligned with our district curriculum.
+In addition, the students' individual cultures are highlighted and celebrated within the instructional program.

 - Hanover (2-5)